Madelene/100-days-of-code/log.md

 - This was my first solo task (week 2 at the job!)
 - Every time I look at the code in the app, things clarify a bit more
 - Not 100% clear on what adding a datastore entails, yet.
 I have some time to figure it out

+### Day 86: March 28, 2018 Wednesday

+** Today's Progress**:
+- Read about Understanding Retry Pattern
+- Got a new pair of headphones!
+- Familiarizing myself with the python shell in tasks vs web, adding datasources, and pulling them out in the shell (grabbing the object in order to work with it)
+- Went on a walk and talk with Dunia (a python programmer from Cuba) and Michael (has a cs degree, but is doing support at the moment)
+- Wrote my first Django database migration.
+This basically entails creating a method that adds what you'd like, and one to be able to remove.
+In the Migration class, the operations consist of running those 2 methods.
+I am trying to add an Accounts datastore to the Kaseya BMS integration, but it is currently not showing up in the datastores.
+- SO exciting.
+Was able to figure out how to generate an access token into the kaseya API, and then make a GET request to return all of the Accounts data (which is what I am trying to add)

+**Thoughts:**
+- I am enjoying the culture at the job, especially the walk and talks!